Irish Surname - Blake

 Richard Caddell 'The Black' came to Ireland from Wales with the Normans in the 12th century.
 He was known as Niger or Le Blaca (the black one) and his descendents assumed the name Blake from his nickname.
 A descendent of his was commanded in 1303 as Sheriff of Connaught.
 The Blakes were one of the original fourteen Tribes of Galway - the 'Tribes' were groupings of wealthy merchant families in the county.
 By the end of the 18th century, the Blakes had squandered their money and lost most of their estates.

-In 1752 an amateur horse rider called Edward Blake challenged a neighbour to race him from Buttevant in north Cork to Doneraile, four miles away, while all the time keeping the Doneraile steeple in sight.
+In 1752 Edmund Blake challenged a neighbour to race him from Buttevant in north Cork to Doneraile, four miles away, while all the time keeping the Doneraile steeple in sight.
 Hence was born the racing word 'steeplechase'.

 Coat of arms and motto of the Irish surname Blake

 The coat of arms for the Blake family features a silver shield with a black chevron between three black bears, with a red chief that contains three gold crowns.

 "Forti et fideli nihil difficile," which translates to "To the brave and faithful nothing is difficult."

 There is often limited information available on a specific coat of arms and motto for an Irish surname.
 Sometimes there are many variations, sometimes none, we have compiled a representative, but by no means exhaustive, selection.
 Please visit our Coat of Arms and Motto page for more information.

 - Types of DNA tests

 - DNA testing companies